uhuohuy/GazPNE/README.md

 We provide the trained [specific Word embedding](https://drive.google.com/file/d/1xWl87ggoQIysydrXXqgRPr2rB4yzw8GU/view?usp=sharing).
 It should be put in the ![data](data) folder.

-Next, the file for the negative examples is split into multiple smaller files with each containing at most 10 million lines (examples) to improve the reading effencicy of the negative examples.
+Next, the file for the negative examples is split into multiple smaller files with each containing at most 10 million lines (examples) to improve the efficiency of reading the negative examples.

  > split -l 10000000 data/negative146.txt data/negative146